Lidiasaes/Citeasyon/README.md

+# Citeasyon ✨
-# Citeasyon ✨ with LLAMA2
+# Cite in MLA or APA format easily... with LLAMA2
 Streamlit app to get automatic MLA or APA citations from input files (.txt or .pdf).
 This project was done using **Colaboratory** environment and GPU access.
 As GPU resources are limited, Citeasyon was forced to be cut into 2 steps.
 You are required to use your own **Hugging Face Access Token** in order to be able to run these two apps (step 1 and step 2).